datamade/usaddress/README.md

   usaddress.tag(addr)
   ```

-## For the nerds:
+## How to use this development code (for the nerds)
 usaddress uses [parserator](https://github.com/datamade/parserator), a library for making and improving probabilistic parsers - specifically, parsers that use [python-crfsuite](https://github.com/tpeng/python-crfsuite)'s implementation of conditional random fields.
-Parserator allows you to train the usaddress parser's model (a .crfsuite settings file) on labeled training data, and provides tools for easily adding new labeled training data.
+Parserator allows you to train the usaddress parser's model (a .crfsuite settings file) on labeled training data, and provides tools for adding new labeled training data.
-#### Building & testing development code
+#### Building & testing the code in this repo

   ```
   git clone https://github.com/datamade/usaddress.git